 The primary focus of this workshop is ICT application in water management and water security.
 It will cover a number of technologies including remote sensing, geospatial technologies, data publishing, and decision-support systems, among others.
 In particular, the role of satellite-based earth monitoring and remote sensing for environmental studies and management will be discussed, highlighting their potential and limitations.
 The course will contribute to disseminating recent research results and raising awareness about potential ICT benefits.
 The workshop provides a timely opportunity to get updated on the latest advances in geospatial technologies and remote sensing, and their application to the monitoring of water related SDGs.

 The course will begin with a plenary session featuring presentations by the world ICT leaders (Google, Esri, etc) and practitioners (e.g. DG JRC and UNOOSA), setting the stage in applying geospatial technologies and highlighting the importance of “data revolution” in monitoring SDGs.
 The lessons learnt by participants from these theoretical sessions will be accompanied by practical sessions later during the week.

 The target group for the workshop includes: National Focal Points of international conventions, environmental practitioners, and researchers involved in water and SDG-related issues.
 No prior experience in application of geospatial technologies is required.

-Anupam Anand, Global Environment Facility, World Bank Group
+Anupam Anand, Global Environment Facility, USA

 Douglas Cripe, Group on Earth Observations Secretariat, Switzerland